Here is the official bio. Feel free to copy it for any legitimate purpose, including any comments you post elsewhere about this website:

 In addition to Smith’s on-air accomplishments, he is the former President of the Foundation for Global Broadcasting, a non-profit organization encouraging the use of television and radio to further cross-cultural understanding.

-He is the recipient of Doctorate Degrees Honorius Causa from Saint Peters College, Centenary College, Mount Saint Mary’s College, and Felician College.
+He is the recipient of Doctorate Degrees Honorius Causa from Saint Peters College, Centenary College, Mount Saint Mary’s College, Felician College, and Five Towns College.

 Smith has served as an Adjunct Professor of Electronic Journalism at William Paterson College and Montclair University, both in New Jersey.
 He has also served on the Board of Directors of Caldwell College.
 He was also on the advisory council for the Graduate School of Business, University of New Haven in Connecticut and served on the Communications Committee, Ulster County Community College in Stone Ridge, New York.